This outline is for the 10 credit version of this module

 - Demonstrate awareness of appropriate technology and critically appraise how it can be applied to improve operations management within a supply chain.

-- Relationship of Logistics and Operations Management strategy with:
+- Relationship of Logistics and Operations Management strategy with other business strategies

 - Theory & principles of supply chain management